 Now the human vessels dwell on the most ruthless arc of dreaming, engineered, and you can pass across this holy river on a bridge of a thousand years to reach the old house on the hill.
 Thing of betwixt, hear me.
 In my youth there were no bridges.
 We were still building them, invocation by invocation.
 Flesh of our flesh, dream of our dream.
 Those modern bridges of stone in the distance are beautiful, but they pale in comparison.

 Crow, come closer.
 You needn’t fear me, howling one.
 I shall not clip your wings nor blunt your teeth or paws.
-That house across the river, that lantern on the hallowed hill, that's our parents’ house.
+That house across the river, that lantern on the hallowed hill, that is our parents’ house.
 That is our house.
 There was a greater house there once, and before that even greater.
 Before the wars, before the fires, before the city began to fold and fall.
 We who were there recall a staggering hush settling like white of the fire.
 Before the entire city began to plummet through itself, dragged through its own centre.
 Sky changing places with the earth.
-Flesh became stone, stone became darkened dream.
+Flesh become stone, stone become darkened dream.
 We were all but torn in half.

 Temesh still keeps us though.
 The rivers always remember.
 In their depths, in mysteries of light glinting on liquid flesh.
 Brother to maiden, and back again.
 Still, she is me.
 I am she.
 No chain can bind me.
 No grave can lull me.
 But the river keeps me, always.
 I shall not abandon the night-flight of flesh.
 I will not turn my back on human dreaming.
 I refuse this slyly transfigured fate.
 Tell the clockmaker and his hordes that I shall not be the stygian keystone in their gate of corrupted chronology.
 I defy their altar.
 Crow, you have dragged me into light once more.
 Through mud and rot and silence.
 I thank you.
 I say these words for all my beloved ones.
 My kind and passionate ones who know what it is to speak truth to undeserved power.
 Speaking with art as well as tongues.
 Speaking with souls and bodies.
 Take this message to them, winged one.